Presolar grains: History

 The first unambiguous consequence of the existence of presolar grains within meteorites came from the laboratory of Edward Anders in Chicago, who found using traditional mass spectrometry that the xenon isotopic abundances contained within an acid-insoluble carbonaceous residue that remained after the meteorite bulk had been dissolved in acids matched almost exactly the predictions for isotopic xenon in red giant dust condensate.
 It then seemed certain that presolar grains were contained within Anders' acid-insoluble residue.
 Finding the actual presolar grains and documenting them was a much harder challenge that required locating the grains and showing that their isotopes matched those within the red-giant star.
 There followed a decade of intense experimental searching in the attempt to isolate individual grains of those xenon carriers.
 But what was really needed to discover presolar grains was a new type of mass spectrometer that could measure the smaller number of atoms in a single grain.
 Sputtering ion probes were pursued by several laboratories in the attempt to demonstrate such an instrument.
 But the contemporary ion probes needed to be technologically much better.

 In 1987 diamond grains and silicon carbide grains were found to exist abundantly in those same acid-insoluble residues and also to contain large concentrations of noble gases.
 Significant isotopic anomalies were in turn measured by improvements in secondary ion mass spectrometry (SIMS) within the structural chemical elements of these grains.
 Improved SIMS experiments showed that the silicon isotopes within each SiC grain did not have solar isotopic ratios but rather those expected in certain red-giant stars.
 The finding of presolar is therefore dated 1987.
 To measure the isotopic abundance ratios of the structural elements (e.g. silicon in an SiC grain) in microscopic presolar grains had required two difficult technological and scientific steps: 1) locating micron-sized presolar grains within the meteorite's overwhelming mass; 2) development of SIMS technology to a sufficiently high level to measure isotopic abundance ratios within micron-sized grains.
 Ernst Zinner became an important leader in SIMS applications to microscopic grains.

-In January 2020, analysis of the Murchison meteorite concluded that out of 40 presolar silicon carbide grains examined, one had formed 3 ± 2 billion years before Earth's 4.6 billion year-old sun.
+In January 2020, analysis of the Murchison meteorite concluded that out of 40 presolar silicon carbide grains examined, one had formed 3 ± 2 billion years before the 4.6 billion year-old Sun.
 This would make some of the grains the oldest solid material ever discovered on Earth.